USS Pueblo (AGER-2): Offer to repatriate

 During an August 2005 diplomatic session in North Korea, former U.S. Ambassador to South Korea Donald Gregg received verbal indications from high-ranking North Korean officials that the state would be willing to repatriate Pueblo to United States authorities, on the condition that a prominent U.S. government official, such as the Secretary of State, come to Pyongyang for high level talks.
-While the U.S. government has publicly stated on several occasions that the return of the still commissioned Navy vessel is a priority, there has been no indication that the matter was brought up by U.S. Secretary of State Mike Pompeo on his April 2018 visit.
+While the U.S. government has publicly stated on several occasions that the return of the still-commissioned Navy vessel is a priority, there has been no indication that the matter was brought up by U.S. Secretary of State Mike Pompeo on his April 2018 visit.

 Lawsuits

 Former Pueblo crew members William Thomas Massie, Dunnie Richard Tuck, Donald Raymond McClarren, and Lloyd Bucher sued the North Korean government for the abuse they suffered at its hands during their captivity.
 North Korea did not respond to the suit.
 In December 2008, U.S. District Judge Henry H. Kennedy, Jr., in Washington, D.C., awarded the plaintiffs $65 million in damages, describing their ill treatment by North Korea as "extensive and shocking."
 The plaintiffs, as of October 2009, were attempting to collect the judgement from North Korean assets frozen by the U.S. government.

-In February 2021 a US court awarded the survivors and their families $2.3 billion.
+In February 2021 a U.S. court awarded the survivors and their families $2.3 billion.
 It is uncertain if they will be able to collect the money from North Korea.